laurenesco/laurenesco/README.md

  ## <p align="center">Welcome! :wave: </p>

  <p align="center">Welcome to my GitHub!
 I'm a passionate student and software developer on a journey of continuous learning.
-I love diving into different programming languages like C#, Java, C++, SQL, and more.
+I love diving into different programming languages like C#, Java, C++, and more.
 You'll find a collection of projects in my repositories that reflect my dedication to exploring new technologies and honing my problem-solving skills.
 From enterprise applications to personal experiments, I enjoy creating innovative solutions and delivering clean, high-quality code.
 Let's connect and embark on a collaborative learning adventure.
 Together, we can push boundaries, have fun, and make a positive impact through the power of coding.</p>

 <br><p align="center">![Profile Dashboard](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=laurenesco&theme=transparent)</p>